orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

                     -outxml saved_applications_parameters.xml

-Then, you can run the applications with the same parameters using the output xml file previously saved.
+Then, you can run the applications with the same parameters using the output XML file previously saved.
 For this, you have to use the inxml
 parameter:

 ::